a-stone-arachnid/Tag-Badge-Chooser/README.md

+Unfortunately, this only works if you enter a real tag, so crazy ones like 🐙 don't work anymore :( However, the userscript still works, so I'll leave the rest here:

 # Custom Tag Badge Chooser
 As per [this question on Meta SO](https://meta.stackoverflow.com/q/382516/8828658), it is possible to customize tag badges.
 [Xufox] [suggested a way to accomplish this](https://meta.stackoverflow.com/a/382517/8828658), but that's quite a bit of work